maiosx/Snow-Leopard/README.md

 Chrome on Android with a modern Snapdragon chip.
 The Mobile Website only works on iPads as the Webkit Renderer on iOS is not sufficient to run the website

 This is it.
 The Big Release.
-Demo at [maiosx.com](https://zenlossq.tumblr.com/) currently.
+[Demo](https://zenlossq.tumblr.com/) currently.

 maiOSX Snow Leopard has undergone rigorous development for many years and is now ready for the masses.